 On Hoosier Gridirons is an attempt to address that shortcoming in true-story fashion.
 The tales that unfold in the chapters ahead are not “loosely based” on fact like Hoosiers.
 These are stories that really happened.

-Readers will be introduced to not one, not two, but four small-school Indiana football programs in a narrative told primarily through the early lives of two remarkable quarterbacks who were in the same grade year of school, the high school Class of 2007.
+Readers will be introduced to two small-school Indiana football programs in a narrative told primarily through the early lives of two remarkable quarterbacks who were in the same grade year of school, the high school Class of 2007.

 The narrative tracks these athletes from their childhood years through their senior years of college.
 And for reasons you’ll hopefully agree are warranted, a vignette of a third quarterback, involving yet another small-high school program, is included for good measure.